AbhinaavRamesh/PAP-Smear-Images-Semantic-Segmentation/README.md

+# PAP-Semantic-Segmentation
-# Segmentation of Nucleus and Cytoplasm from Unit Papanicolaou Smear Images using Deep Semantic Networks

-Pap smear images require very efficient segmentation techniques to improve the prediction of carcinoma.
+Segmentation of Nucleus and Cytoplasm from Unit Papanicolaou Smear Images using Deep Semantic Networks Pap smear images require very efficient segmentation techniques to improve the prediction of carcinoma.
 Conventional techniques are not efficient for the entire dataset.
 The proposed technique, segmentation using semantic network, highlights the effective use of network architecture, available data, optimization algorithms and high- end computing; improving the efficiency in classifying cellular components, the nucleus and cytoplasm, in the unit pap image.
 High accuracy actually representing the human perception of vision has been achieved.

 # Papnicolaou Smear Images -PAP Smear Test
 A Pap (-anicoalau smear is used to screen for cervical cancer.
 The presence of pre-cancerous or cancerous cells on the cervix can be detected using this test.
 A precancerous cell is one in which the genetic information has been modified and exhibits abnormal cell division.
 A cancerous cell is one in which the cell is devoid of cytoplasm.
 This procedure is usually carried out in women who are in the age group of 21- 65 years.
 The pap cells are obtained from different areas of the cervix using cyto-brush, cotton stick or a wooden stick.
 The cells are mostly derived from columnar epithelium and the squamous epithelium.
 The cervix has two parts – the upper part the columnar epithelium and the lower part the squamous epithelium.
 The specimen is smeared onto a glass slide and is stained using Papanicolaou method so that the components of the cells are highlighted with specific colours.The Pap smear database consists of 917 such microscopic images collected for different cases from different locations.

 # Pre-Processing